|

-- Redshifts, distances, Hubble law
+- Recap of hot big bang, FRW model, distances, Hubble law

 - Problems with the hot big bang